-Apple hit back at the $14 billion tax people being imposed on it by the EU Tuesday.
+Apple hit back at the $14 billion tax bill being imposed on it by the EU Tuesday.
 The company said the demand for allegedly unpaid taxes “defies reality and common sense.”

 EU Trying to “Retrofit National Law,” Claims Apple